 The Prime Minister's Office (PMO) in Iceland

-The Office serves as secretariat to the Prime Minister and assists the Minister in her role as head of government by providing political, operational and administrative services.
+The Office serves as secretariat to the Prime Minister and assists the Minister in his role as head of government by providing political, operational and administrative services.

 Cabinet meetings chaired by the Prime Minister are held twice a week at the Prime Minister's Office while the Parliament is in session, but usually once a week between the termination of the spring session and the commencement of the fall session (June to September).